DockerSecurity-io/commandos/README.md

 _Requirement: This step requires the [Docker SBOM](#3-docker-sbom) step to be completed first._

 _Main article: [DockerDocs: Supply-Chain Security for C++ Images](https://docs.docker.com/guides/cpp/security/)_

 SBOM attestations are SBOMs generated for Docker images and uploaded with them to the registry.

+In this step, we will use:

+- SBOM attestations, that is a feature of BuildKit, to generate SBOMs during the build process (open-source).
+- Docker Scout, to check the vulnerabilities in the image using the SBOM attestations (free tier).

 ### Usage